AR8Stefan/CFA-Project3-Streetfoods-React/README.md

 After I got the okay to do this project I let my finacee know it could be built.
 She also warned me I might not be able to finish it in time and just do what I can.
 We had a few discussions about this before I started building StreetFoods.

+I used trello to pick out the features that were necessary for the core functionality of the project.
+- Map
+- Markers
+- React Routes
+- Email System to order food

 #### Client Interactions

 | Dates | Talked About |